civilservicelgbt/civilservicelgbt.github.io/_events/2024-02-21-cs-lgbt-network-social-manchester-sparkle-weekend.md

 M﻿eeting from 1400 on the Saturday, stop by for a chat, catch up and even maybe a drink or bite to eat.
 If you are new to the network or it’s your first event by all means reach out to the Local Organisers via email: [northwest@civilservice.lgbt](mailto:northwest@civilservice.lgbt)

-T﻿ickets may be needed for this event, if they are these should be purchased directly withy Sparkle - [Tickets available here](https://www.eventbrite.co.uk/e/sparkle-weekend-2024-tickets-687473019307).
+T﻿ickets may be needed for this event, if they are these should be purchased directly with [Sparkle](https://www.eventbrite.co.uk/e/sparkle-weekend-2024-tickets-687473019307).